kean/Nuke/Documentation/Nuke.docc/Customization/ImageFormats/image-decoding.md

 ``ImageDecoders/Default`` is used by default if no custom decoders are registered.
 It uses native `UIImage(data:)` (and `NSImage(data:)`) initializers to create images from data.

-The default ``ImageDecoders/Default`` also supports progressively decoding JPEG.
-It produces a new preview every time it encounters a new frame.
+The default ``ImageDecoders/Default`` also supports progressive decoding via `CGImageSourceCreateIncremental`.
+It produces previews as data arrives, gated by ``ImagePipeline/PreviewPolicy`` (`.incremental` for progressive JPEGs and GIFs by default, `.disabled` for other formats).

 ### ImageDecoders.Video